c0dycode/BL2ModStuff/Lootpools.md

 # Note:
 This will not be a "permanent" patch.
 Execute it everytime you're at the location and you should be good to go.
 Exiting and re-entering the game counts as Re-Entering the location.
 Therefore you'll have to execute it again.

-For a "permanent" patch, convert this into a hotfix, with the help of adudney's amazing converter located here:
+For a "permanent" patch, convert this into a hotfix, with the help of adudney's converter located here:

 https://github.com/adudney/BL2_Converter